KamitaniLab/GenericObjectDecoding/README.md

 ## Data (fMRI data and visual features)

 The fMRI data for five subjects (training, test_perception, and test_imagery) and visual features (CNN1-8, HMAX1-3, GIST, and SIFT) are avairable from <http://brainliner.jp/data/brainliner/Generic_Object_Decoding>.
 The fMRI data were saved according to the BrainDecoderToolbox2 format <https://github.com/KamitaniLab/BrainDecoderToolbox2>.
+The raw fMRI data is available from the OpenNeuro: <https://openneuro.org/datasets/ds001246>.

 ## Visual images